joe-maitan/Tic-tac-toe-app/README.md

 module load python/bundle-3.10
 ```

+We developed this using Google Chrome, finding it was the most friendly web browser for our login and signup forms.

 # Sprints
 ## Sprint 1 - Implement Client and Server architecture
 - The backend Server runs a flask app that processes requests and socket events.